GamerX29b/ipr2023/wildfly-23.0.0.Final/docs/contrib/scripts/README.md

 see systemd/README on how to use it

-service
+facade
 -------

-Windows service files, to enable installing wildfly as service on Windows. see service.bat on how to use it
+Windows facade files, to enable installing wildfly as facade on Windows. see facade.bat on how to use it